shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "I need your help.
 You see, I… I put on the boots…"

-"Your hand looks weird…" Mudrich squinted in the dark.
+"Your hand looks weird…" Mudrich squinted in the dark, grabbing Ersie’s paw.
 "What did you do to it?"

 "I turned into a cat."